Deputy Athletic Director, Cougar Athletic Fund

 Raegan Harvey was named Assistant Athletic Director of the Cougar Athletic Fund in May 2018.
 Harvey served as Director of Internal Operations of the CAF in August 2017 after serving as the Assistant Director, Alumni and Industry Relations for the WSU Carson College of Business.

 In her role with the Cougar Athletic Fund, Harvey oversees CAF fiscal management, stewardship programming, the endowed scholarship program, gift processing, along with assisting major gift fundraising efforts.

-Originally from Jesup, Georgia, Harvey received her BA in Economics from the University of Georgia in 2004 and her MBA from the University of North Georgia in 2011.
+Originally from Jesup, Georgia, Harvey received her Bachelor of Arts in economics from the University of Georgia in 2004 and her MBA from the University of North Georgia in 2011.

 Harvey started her career at WSU with the Carson College of Business in 2014 as a development coordinator and transitioned to development team strategy manager in June 2015 prior to being named Assistant Director, Alumni and Industry Relations.
 Prior to WSU, Harvey was a prospect research and donor database specialist at Cone Health (Greensboro, NC) and a development research analyst at the University of Georgia (Athens, GA).